Where Do Locals Go For Tapas In Barcelona?

 Many of my guests ask me where to find some good tapas in Barcelona, and I’m always happy to give them a few recommendations.
 That’s why today I’m sharing with you where to go for some great local tapas in town.

-Quimet i Quimet.
-If you don’t mind standing, you’ll love another of my favorite Barcelona tapas restaurants.
+If you don’t mind standing, you’ll love another of my favorite Barcelona tapas restaurants in the Poblesec district.
 Halfway between a deli grocery and a bar, their specialty are bread buns with assorted toppings.
 They prepare them right in front of you, while you are standing by the counter.
 It’s a quite small venue, and the owners are superfriendly.

-But wait!
-There is more!
+AND BONUS!
 Did you know you could eat Michelin-starred tapas in Barcelona?
-Share this post and we’ll tell you where!

-Tickets Bar.
-Is your trip more than 3 months ahead?
-Lucky you!
-Head over the website of Tickets Bar to book your table.
-This bar is run by world-famous chef Ferran Adrià and his brother.
-Every day at Spanish midnight they open bookings for one day, 3 months ahead of time.
+Every day at Spanish midnight they open bookings for one day, 2 months ahead of time.
 Keep an eye on their calendar for your favorite date, and when time arrives hurry up!
 Spots there fly!